turbo-xav/meteo-station-front/README.md

 - `npm run build-test` to build the project.
 The build artifacts will be stored in the `docs/meteo-station` directory.

-## Generate Dopcumentation & serve it
+## Generate Documentation & serve it

 - `npm run documentation` to build the documentation into `documentation` directory